JanaRubiano/Hangman_Game/README.md

 ```
 ---

-Secondly, we will explain the operation of each function of the code.
+Secondly, we will explain the operation of three functions that make the operation of the main code possible.

 `The "clr()" function clears the screen using the os method ".system()".`